numbbo/coco/docs/coco-doc/source/index.rst

 We present the rationals behind the development of the platform as a general proposition for a guideline towards better benchmarking.
 We detail underlying fundamental concepts of
-COCO_ such as its definition of a problem, the idea of instances, the relevance of target values, and runtime as central performance measure.
+COCO_ such as the definition of a problem, the idea of instances, the relevance of target values, and runtime as central performance measure.
-Finally, we  give a quick overview of the basic code structure and the available test suites.
+Finally, we  give a quick overview of the basic code structure and the currently available test suites.

 .. raw:: latex